danishdiabetesknowledgecenter/QuickPubMed/README.md

 Furthermore make sure that the enviroment varibels defined in the main.yml are created as [Secrets in GitHub](https://github.com/danishdiabetesknowledgecenter/QuickPubMed/settings/secrets/actions)

 ## Notes
 - The application is built using Vue 2 and Vite 5
 - Deployment is configured for static hosting
 - Build artifacts are optimized for production

   [<img alt="Deployed with FTP Deploy Action" src="https://img.shields.io/badge/Deployed With-FTP DEPLOY ACTION-%3CCOLOR%3E?style=for-the-badge&color=0077b6">](https://github.com/SamKirkland/FTP-Deploy-Action)

+### Managing tasks for open-source or internal work
+All GitHub repositories have a tab for creating and managing [issues](https://github.com/danishdiabetesknowledgecenter/QuickPubMed/issues)

+Use this to report bugs or request new feature.
+These issues can be directly linked to a branch and resolved when a branch is merged into dev.